peter-mount/uktransport/README.md

 nptgimport retrieves and imports the NPTG dataset directly from the UK's Department of Transport.
 This dataset contains details about localities within the UK, for example where a specific town is located.
 It also includes geographic coverage of the  PlusBus zones (a type of Bus ticket valid with Rail tickets).

+## Data manipulation commands

+### dataretriever

+dataretriever is a generic tool to retrieve data and pass it to a RabbitMQ instance.
+This is from the [dataretriever](https://github.com/peter-mount/dataretriever) project.

+It currently has two modes of operation:
+* Retrieve via http/https at regular intervals data and submit the response as a message.
+* Connect to a remote message broker using Stomp and submit messages to RabbitMQ.
+For Rail open data this suppots the NROD feed from Network Rail but *not* the Darwin Push Port feed.